Mouse Arm Syndrome Exercises: Relieve Pain and Get Back to Work Feeling Good

 Wrist and Forearm Stretches for Instant Relief

 Wrist extension and flexion stretch: Extend your arm forward, palm facing out.
 Use your other hand to gently pull your fingers back (hold 20 seconds), then pull fingers down toward the floor (hold 20 seconds).
 Switch arms.
-This targets the tendons most stressed by mouse gripping.

 Tendon gliding sequence (5 repetitions per hand):